marionettejs/backbone.marionette/docs/marionette.view.md

 The `dom node` represents a jQuery selector or a `ui` key prefixed by `@.`.
 This must exist inside the view once it has completed rendering.
-The `dom node` is optional, and if omitted, the the view's `$el` will be used as the selector.
+The `dom node` is optional, and if omitted, the view's `$el` will be used as the selector.
 For more information about the `ui` object, and how it works, see [the documentation on ui](#organizing-your-view).